nloyfer/wgbs_tools/tutorial/README.md

 export PATH=${PATH}:$PWD
 ```

-## all set!
+## All set.
 Let's begin
 ### Data and region
-For this short tutorial, we will use the following publicly available samples from ROADMAP:
+For this short tutorial, we will use the following publicly available samples from the [Roadmap Epigenomic Project](https://www.nature.com/articles/nature14248):

 | SRX  | Tissue  |  Donor |
 |---|---|---|